aristanetworks/avd-workshops/workshops/git.md

 ## **Introduction**

-In this section we will explore a brief introduction of Git.
+In this section, we will explore a brief introduction of Git.
 We will cover the installation and basic commands used with Git.
 Git is the most commonly used version control system.
 Git tracks changes to files allowing you to revert to specific versions.
 File changes are tracked by storing snapshots (commits) of the files over time.
 In the image below, the content of files A, B, and C change over time.
 Git allows you to roll back to any previous commit.

 ![Git Snapshots](assets/images/git_snapshots.png){: style="width:800px"}

 Git makes collaboration effortless by allowing multiple people to merge their changes into one source.
-Regardless of whether you work solo or as part of a team, Git will be useful for you.
+Whether you work solo or as part of a team, Git will be useful for you.

 Basic Git commands we will be working with: